 With the exception of the recent college admissions scandal, where illegal guarantees were made, it is virtually impossible to guarantee someone will be admitted to any given school.
 You should be wary of anyone who promises to get your student into any college, particularly into ivy league colleges.
 No one can guarantee admissions and this violates the ethics of the profession.

 While working with your student, we may administer an SAT and/or ACT diagnostic in order to determine which test is better suited for your student and to determine when your student should begin test preparation.
 That being said, we are not test preparation tutors.
 Rather, after years of experience working with various test preparation companies, we have identified one or two "best of breed" test preparation companies that have achieved results for our students that have far exceeded any other test preparation companies we have worked with in the past.
+The first, ArborBridge would be appropriate for students who would prefer individualized one-on-one test preparation.
+The other test preparation company - eprep.com is for students who prefer to prepare for tests on a self-directed basis.

 We limit each counselor to no more than 10 students per grade.
 At this level, it ensures that each counselor will be able to spend all the time that is necessary to navigate your student through a successful college admissions process.